 Through her creations, Tininha manifests and recreates ecological harmony scenes as a way to address the instability of our ecosystem.
-She likes to work with natural materials like paper and wool to compose woven tapestries with lush textures of malleable chunks of woven sculptures that might resemble ramifications of roots, sea life, coral reefs, barnacles, seaweed, and sea anemones - All through innumerable double half hitch knots.
+She likes to work with natural materials like raffia, paper and wool to compose woven tapestries with lush textures of malleable chunks of woven sculptures that might resemble ramifications of roots, sandstone, coral reefs, barnacles, seaweed, and sea anemones.

 More recently Tininha has been exploring and experimenting with creating three-dimensional multi-part pieces that allow her to work more sculpturally... and it all requires a lot of trust in the process.